lloydMwiti/MP-GroupProject/README.md

  Daniel Kipkosgei  -

 ### License and Usage
-the work is not licensed and no warranty or guarantee of support is offered.
+The work is not licensed and no warranty or guarantee of support is offered.